 A. There are a number of ways this may be done:

-Any combination of the above provided that the cost of the total supplemental benefit to the employer is no less than the benefit rate listed for that trade in the Prevailing Rate schedule.
+The contractor may provide irrevocable contributions to a bona fide benefit trust fund, such as a union plan or an ERISA qualified employer plan; The contractor may provide cash payments in lieu of supplements on non-PLA projects; Any combination of the above provided that the cost of the total supplemental benefit to the employer is no less than the benefit rate listed for that trade in the Prevailing Rate schedule.
+On SCA PLA projects, prevailing wage supplemental benefit contributions must be made to jointly trusteed employee benefit funds designated in PLA Schedule A.

 Q. What are overtime requirements on prevailing wage projects?